NSGS

 The monthly meeting of the Morning Writers Group, at 10am

-Contact Tina Johnston at 847-201-2001 for notification or questions.
+Contact Jim Neal at 302-250-5431 (cell) for notification or questions.

 Writers Groups are a valuable benefit for members but guests are welcome to "test drive" and sit in on a session.
 Open to all members and prospective members of NSGS.